AnselmoGPP/Learn_Computer_Science/topics/software_development/design_patterns.md

 The design should be specific to the problem at hand but also general enough to address future problems and requirements.
 Furthermore, you want to avoid redesign, or at least minimize it.
 A flexible and reusable design is difficult to get.

 Experienced designers discovered that certain patterns of classes and communicating objects were very useful for solving specific design problems and make object-oriented designs more flexible, elegant and reusable.
-They can apply this patterns immediately to solve design problems without having to rediscover them.
+They can apply these patterns immediately to solve design problems without having to rediscover them.

 ### Types